QR codes for nonprofits are a set of QR code solutions to increase efficiency, raise more funds, and encourage community engagement.

 Public charities, social advocacy groups, and some trade organizations are becoming early adopters of QR codes.

-- Why do you need QR code technology as a non-profit organization?
+- Why do you need a QR code for non-profit organizations?

-- Ways to use QR codes for nonprofit
+- Ways to use QR codes for nonprofits

 - Other ways how to use QR codes for fundraising efforts of nonprofit